mboyea/mdc/examples/resume.md

 #### **Full-Stack Software Engineer** for *Connect Webworks* `\hfill`{=latex} 09/24 - Present

+Lead the development of multiple new products for the company.

+`\begin{multicols}{2}`{=latex}

-Created Lacuna CMS to reduce web costs by 80% and improve page speed by 10x compared to WordPress.
+- Created Lacuna CMS to cut web costs by 80% and boost page speed by 10x compared to WordPress.
-Created the LanCouch VPN service to offer gamers the ability to play LAN games with their friends online.
+- Created the LanCouch VPN service to offer gamers the ability to play LAN games with their friends online.

+`\end{multicols}`{=latex}

 #### **Programmer I** for *AAON* `\hfill`{=latex} 05/24 - 9/24